JoelNiklaus/ESE-2019-Scaffolding/backend/README.md

 1. Test your installation by opening the following endpoints (i.e. "pages") in your browser:
     - [http://localhost:3000/welcome](http://localhost:3000/welcome)
     - [http://localhost:3000/welcome/BurtMacklin](http://localhost:3000/welcome/BurtMacklin) (or substitute any other name at the end)
+    - Additionally the app contains an example for todolist and todoitem, CRUD (Create, Read, Update, Delete) operations can be performed on these two models.
+You can use frontend app to make these requests.

 ## Explanations
 The inline comments in the .ts files of this scaffolding should help you understand most of what's going on.
 Here are a few additional explanations: